smashmike/DesktopOverlay/README.md

 * Download DesktopOverlay from Releases (Make sure it's the DesktopOverlayUI zip and not Source zip)

-* Extract the DesktopOverlayUI.zip file
+* Extract the release.zip file

 * Run DesktopOverlayUI.exe